ying-teaching/chat-demo-2022/docs/ch02-chat-home.md

 ## 2 Add Chat Screen

 This screen lets a user to add a new chat room/channel.
 The `createChat` function uses Firebase `db` object to create a new collection that is used to store chat messages.
 We first need to create a firestore database for the project in Firebase console, choose `Firestore Database` to create a new data store.
 To make it simple, use the development option (**Test Mode**) to simplify the security setup.

-Please check [Firestore doc](https://firebase.google.com/docs/firestore/quickstart) for details.
+The unit of storage in Firebase is the **document**.
+A document is a record that contains **fields** and **values**.
+Each document is identified by a name.
+Documents are stored in **collections**.
+A collection has a set of documents.
+In our case, each chat room is a doc that residents in the `chats` collection.
+A field of doc can be a **subcollection** to store a set of docs.
+For example, each chat room has a `messages` subcollection that stores messages of that room.
+Please check [Firestore GetStarted](https://firebase.google.com/docs/firestore/quickstart) and [Data Model](https://firebase.google.com/docs/firestore/data-model) for details.

 Then create a `screens/AddChatScreen.js` as the following and add the screen to `App.js` navigation stack.